The CMI’s work is focused on five investigations

 - Assurances (critical illness and mortality)

-The investigations focus on analysing the experience observed in subsets of the aggregated data and also periodically they produce mortality and morbidity tables used by actuaries.
+Each investigation analyses the experience observed in subsets of the aggregated data and periodically produces mortality and morbidity tables.

 The fifth investigation covers mortality projections and considers future changes in mortality experience, an area of great importance to actuaries.

 The subscribers have access to all the outputs we produce; these are also made available to academics and researchers for non-commercial use.
 Historically, most of CMI’s work was published more widely and these publications remain freely-available on the website.

 If you have any questions about the CMI please email

 We have made it through 2020 but the COVID-19 crisis continues to have a significant impact on individuals, societies, businesses and the wider economy across the globe.
 Navigating the world post COVID-19 in an uncertain and highly unstable time brings along many uncertainties, challenges and exciting opportunities.
 Hence the theme of this year’s IFoA Asia Conference Webinar Series is “Risk.
 Adapt.
 Thrive.”

 In April 2021, the CMI Income Protection Committee published Working Paper 149, which detailed the changes to analysis methodology for the Income Protection Investigation and the impact of past data issues.
 This webinar will provide an overview of the changes in the analysis approach and discuss the adjustments to the IP11 claim inceptions graduations.

 Louise Pryor, IFoA President, will chair this free-to-view session, in which Alex Darsley, TPR, Actuarial Regulatory Policy, will be discussing the regulator’s Climate Change Guidance Consultation, which is seeking views on new guidance designed to help trustees meet tougher standards of governance in relation to climate change ri